 Despite being mistaken as drunk, she humbly presented her plea to Priest Eli, who helped intercede for her.
 In asking for a child, she wasn’t being selfish.
 She promised to commit her child to God’s service.
-And so, she bore Samuel and raised him well.
+God’s promises stood true and she soon birthed a baby boy!
+She bore Samuel and raised him well.

 For Hannah, being a mother brings happiness.
 But keeping her promise to God is joy everlasting.

 Any mother would be impacted by her courageous and faithful move to leave her child—her long-awaited, hardly-prayed-for son—at the temple.
 She should have been anxious about getting separated from her firstborn.
 But she trusted God and kept her words.
 For this, God blessed her with five more children.
 What a mother’s prayer can do!

 Her impact can be seen on her son, Samuel, a great prophet and guide for the Israelites during King Saul and David’s time.